jamnicki/jamnicki/README.md

   > I have almost **4** years of experience in AI, **2** of which are commercial.
   >
-  > My first exposure to AI was during my recruitment to the _SC Robocik_, during which one of the tasks was to propose, implement and teach a deep model for the task of leaf classification.
+  > My first exposure to AI was during my recruitment to the _SC Robocik_, during which one of the tasks was to propose, implement, and teach a deep model for the task of leaf classification.
 I managed to solve all the tasks and so became a member of the ML department in the _SC Robocik_ where I could develop my interests.
 Almost 3 years ago, I was hired by the **_CLARIN-PL_**, R&D project at Wrocław University of Science and Technology, where I worked on natural language processing (**NLP**) tools and data engineering.
 Toward the end of the project, I had the pleasure of developing a Large Language Model (**LLM**) based, Retrieval Augmented Generation (**RAG**) dialogue system for researchers at major technical universities in Europe.
 The aim of the system was to improve and speed up the process of collaboration between researchers.
 Worth mentioning - **LangChain** was at a very early stage of development at the time, and almost every component had to be customized to meet our needs.

 </details>